jpthiele/dealii-Wiki/Intel-Trace-Analyzer-and-Collector.md

-# Using Intel Trace Collector / Analyzer (work-in-progress)
+# Using Intel Trace Analyzer and Collector (work-in-progress)

 ##  links